Ryan Fredericks: Fulham

 He joined Championship club Fulham on a three-year contract on 31 August 2015, with the fee undisclosed.

 Fredericks made his Fulham debut, coming on as a substitute for Ben Pringle in the 62nd minute, in a 2–1 win against Blackburn Rovers on 13 September 2015.
 He started out playing in the right–back position for the next two matches, before playing in the right–midfield position (whenever he came on as a substitute).
 For the rest of the season, Fredericks continued to play in either the right–back position and right–midfield position.
 Despite suffering injuries during the 2015–16 season Fredericks went on to make 36 appearances for Fulham in his first season.

-In the 2016–17 season, Fredericks spent the start of the season with an ankle injury and was sidelined for between 10–12 weeks following surgery.
+In the 2016–17 season, Fredericks spent the start of the season with an ankle injury and was sidelined for between 10 and 12 weeks following surgery.
 It wasn't until 18 October 2016 when he returned to the first team from injury, starting the match in the right–back position, in a 2–2 draw against Norwich City.
 After returning from injury, he regained his first team place, in the right–back position.
 In a match against Wolverhampton Wanderers on 10 December 2016, Fredericks played a role for Fulham when he set up two goals, resulting a 4–4 draw.
 Seven days later, on 17 December 2016, he provided another assist in a match against Derby County, setting up a goal for Floyd Ayité, in a 2–2 draw.
 Three weeks later, on 8 January 2017, Fredericks played another important role against Cardiff City in the third round of the FA Cup when he set up the equaliser, in a 2–1 win; his performance earning him the Man of the Match award.
 However, in a match against Birmingham City on 4 February 2017, he was sent–off for a late tackle on Craig Gardner, in a 1–0 loss.
 After serving a three match suspension, Fredericks immediately regained his first team place in the right–back position, where he stayed for the rest of the season.
 He also played in both legs of the play-offs, which saw Reading win 2–1 on aggregate.
 Throughout the season, Fredericks' performance was praised, due to his passing stats and pace.
 By the end of the 2016–17 season, he had made 34 appearances in all competitions.